Pipe band: Competition

 To win, Grade One bands must perform in two events, a March, Strathspey & Reel event (known as a "set" or "MSR") which consists of three pre-arranged tunes, and a Medley event, which consists of a short selection of music chosen and arranged by the band.
 The rules for the medley contest are very open, requiring only a minimum and maximum time frame (between 5:30 and 7 minutes) and a minimum of different time signatures that must be played as well as two 3 pace rolls played at the beginning of the tune (also known as an attack).

 In addition to performing at 'The Worlds', most internationally competitive bands participate in a season of events that are generally held during Scotland's summer months.
 While events of this type are usually held at Highland Games, band competitions in Scotland, Ireland and Northern Ireland are often large enough to be held as events unto themselves.
 The grading and organization of these events is generally consistent with the World Championships and the events are typically administered by the governing Pipe Band Association.

+In addition to the World Pipe Band Championships, the RSPBA also typically hosts four other major championships throughout the year.
+These are the Scottish, British, UK, and European Pipe Band Championships.
+Despite their naming, these events are not limited to entrants from the region after which they are named and it is common for bands from outside these regions to enter.